crow1796/react-redux-simplified/README.md

 # Reduexx

 `
 Note: This template uses redux-thunk.
-So you might as well install redux-thunk in your project or any redux middleware that returns function that dispatches action types in actions.
+So you might as well install redux-thunk in your project or any redux middleware that returns function that dispatches action types inside the actions.
 `

 ### How to use